marbl/MetagenomeScope/README.md

   nodes and edges**.
-If one or more nodes are selected and all of the selected nodes have DNA sequence information available (i.e. the current assembly graph's nodes are contigs, and `-nodna` was not used in collate.py), then a button will be available in the node/edge information dialog that creates a second dialog containing the selected nodes' DNA sequences in FASTA format, which can be copied-and-pasted directly to tools like BLASTN.
+If one or more nodes are selected and all of the selected nodes have DNA sequence information available (i.e. the current assembly graph's nodes are contigs, and `-nodna` was not used in collate.py), then the node/edge information dialog will contain two buttons that can be used to either copy the DNA sequences of all selected nodes (in FASTA format) to the clipboard or to export the DNA sequences directly to a FASTA file.
 * You can **search for nodes, edges, or node groups** using the "Search" button.
 Note that edge IDs are (currently) given as `node1->node2`, where `node1` is the name of the source node and `node2`